Miche998/system_device_programming_Labs/README.md

 # 🛠️ System & Device Programming Labs

-📚 Personal lab solutions from the **System & Device Programming (SDP)** course at Politecnico di Torino, part of the Master’s Degree in Cybersecurity (Computer Engineering).
+📚 Personal lab solutions from the **System & Device Programming (SDP)** course at Politecnico di Torino, part of the Master’s Degree in Cybersecurity (Computer Engineering AY 2021/2022).

 ---